Home » Asian Cuisine » Chinese Cuisine » Vegan Chinese Tomato “Egg” Stir Fry (番茄炒豆腐)

 Vegan Chinese Tomato “Egg” Stir Fry (番茄炒豆腐)

 I grew up eating my mom’s fanqie chaodan (番茄炒蛋), “tomato scrambled eggs,” a typical dish of Chinese home cooking.
-This vegan version made with tofu comes pretty close to the look and taste of the real thing, no animal products required.
+This Vegan Tomato Egg Stir Fry made with tofu comes pretty close to the look and taste of the real thing, no animal products required.

 vegan chinese tomato eggless stir fry